stmcg/learner-paper/README.md

 - `dlearner.R`: Applies D-LEARNER.
 Results are saved in `DLEARNER-estimate-BBJ.RData`.
 - `find-lambda.R`: Selects hyperparameters for LEARNER by cross-validation.
 Results are saved in `lambda_small.RData`.
 - `learner.R`: Applies LEARNER with the selected hyperparameters.
 Results are saved in `learner.RData`.
-- `analyze-results.R`: Plots the results of the cross-validation analyses and plots the convergence of LEARNER.
+- `analyze-results.R`: Plots the results of the hyperparameter selection analyses and plots the convergence of LEARNER.

 #### Subfolder: `cross-validation`